theaenache/theaenache/README.md

 Here are a few things I've worked on or am currently building:

-- **[DTIAdapt](https://github.com/theaenache/DTIAdapt)** – A deep learning framework for drug-target interaction prediction using cross-attention and domain adaptation
+- **[DTIAdapt](https://github.com/theaenache/DTIAdapt)** – A deep learning framework for drug-target interaction prediction using cross-attention and domain adaptation.
-- **GlucoPal** – A mobile app concept for inclusive diabetes management, designed with health equity in mind
+- **GlucoPal** – A mobile app concept for inclusive diabetes management, designed with health equity in mind.
-- **Candida auris ML** – Using machine learning to predict the climate-driven risk of a lethal, drug-resistant pathogen
+- **SporeSpatial** – Using machine learning to predict the climate-driven risk of *Candida auris*, a lethal fungal infection.
 - **COVID-19 Political Spread** – Statistical modeling of how political affiliation influenced vaccine uptake and infection spread in the U.S.

 ## Skills & Tools